gacetta/notes/cssGrid.md

 ## COLUMNS AND ROWS
 _grid container property_

-### GRID-TEMPLATE-COLUMNS
+### GRID-TEMPLATE-COLUMNS & ROWS
 _grid container property_
-The CSS property `grid-template-columns` will define the column structure of the grid.

-The following creates two columns 50px wide:

-    `grid-template-columns: 50px 50px`

-### GRID-TEMPLATE-ROWS
-Likewise, the CSS property `grid-template-rows` will define the row structure of the grid.
+`grid-template-columns` & `grid-template-rows` will define the column & row structure of the grid.
 The number of parameters given to the `grid-template-columns` (and `grid-template-rows`) indicates the number of columns (and rows) in the grid, and the value of each parameter indicates the width of each column (and row).

+The following creates two columns 50px wide:  `grid-template-columns: 50px 50px` The following creates three rows 20px wide:  `grid-template-columns: 20px 20px 20px`

 **NOTE:** number (and size) of columns will be set automatically if no `grid-template-rows` property is defined and vice versa.

 ### GRID-TEMPLATE
 The CSS shorthand property `grid-template` combines `grid-template-rows` and `grid-template-columns` into one.

-The syntax:

 `grid-template: grid-template-rows / grid-template-columns`